mvw123/Ticket-To-My-Heart/README.md

 CAD A
 * Had a small board outline randomly placed near the origin.
 This hasn’t affected elecrow, though may affect PCBs.io
 * CAD A sent to Elecrow for manufacture 9 Nov 2017. - Boards returned 23 Nov 2017 and they look great!
-Of the 10 boards a few have slight imperfections in the solder mask, the corners are not rounded as they should have been.
-Though checking the gerber shows that they are rounded in the gerber.
+Of the 10 boards 3 have slight imperfections in the solder mask and on most boards the corners are not rounded as they should have been.
+The gerber shows that the corners are rounded so perhaps i need to make the rounding more pronounced.
 * CAD A also sent it to PCBs.io to test their process because its cheaper, see notes below.
 * Visually confirmed at OSH park using the board visualisation system.
 Unfortunately they only have purple solder mask and this project requires black solder mask.
 * Used Elecrow DRC and 2 layer CAM files to produce gerbers.